itemsapi/starter/docs/UPGRADE.md

 After that, fetch your new repository and merge with master.
 There is a high chance you will need to resolve conflicts.

+If you merge your current repo with starter, don't forget:
+- `npm install`

 More info here:
 http://stackoverflow.com/questions/244695/how-to-combine-two-branches-from-two-different-repositories-in-a-single-reposito